Embedded in communities, learning together

 Among the best in the world

-As more business schools incorporate sustainability content into their curriculums, the Palumbo-Donahue School of Business at Duquesne University continues to set the standard among its global peers.
-Duquesne's sustainability-oriented One-Year MBA program is again the top U.S. school, and No. 6 globally in Corporate Knights' 2022 top 40 Better World MBA Rankings.
-160 busines schools were evaluated and only five United States programs are ranked among this year's top 40.
+As more business schools incorporate sustainability content into their curriculums, our Palumbo-Donahue School of Business at Duquesne University continues to set the standard among its global peers.
+Duquesne's sustainability-oriented One-Year MBA program is again the top U.S. school, and No. 2 globally in Corporate Knights' latest Better World MBA Ranking, in which 209 business schools were evaluated.